Serving Greater Phoenix including Mesa, Scottsdale and Glendale

 In Arizona, homicide is a type of violent crime that occurs when an individual causes the death of another person, whether intentionally or unintentionally.
 This is a serious offense that is vigorously prosecuted, and a conviction can lead to a lengthy prison sentence.
 While not all homicides are considered crimes, it takes a highly skilled attorney to defend anyone who is facing charges.

-What is criminal homicide?
+What is Criminal Homicide?

 Under Arizona law, depending on the circumstances, criminal homicide can be charged as murder, manslaughter or negligent homicide:

 - First Degree Murder (ARS § 13-1105) – The intentional, premeditated killing of another person, or an accidental killing that occurs during the intentional commission of another crime.
-This is the the most serious homicide charge, a Class 1 Felony, punishable by life in prison or death (capital punishment).
+This is the most serious homicide charge, a Class 1 Felony, punishable by life in prison or death (capital punishment).

 - Second Degree Murder (ARS § 13-1104) – The intentional killing of another person without premeditation, or recklessly engaging in conduct that results in the death of another person, also charged as a Class 1 Felony.